Paragraphs

 Unicompartmental knee

-MOTO Medial is an innovative unicompartmental knee specifically designed to replicate the anatomy of the medial compartment of your knee during partial knee replacement surgery.
+The MOTO Partial Knee System is an innovative unicompartmental knee specifically designed to replicate the anatomy of the medial, lateral or patellofemoral compartments of your knee during partial knee replacement surgery.

-MOTO Medial was created from a very large database of over 45,000 CT and MRI scans, offering size and shape options to help improve the fit for every patient.
+MOTO was created from a very large database of over 45,000 patient CT and MRI scans, offering size and shape options to help improve the fit for every patient.

 Arthritis